Skip to content

 Caiden Brady scored the lone Winchester goal against the Hawks assisted by Max Vozzella and Axel Osborn.
 Goalie Graham Emerick did his part to keep the score close in this fast-paced game.

 “It was a tough battle for us against a skilled opponent,” said Assistant Coach Derick DiVincenzo.
 “The game was played at a high tempo from start to finish, and we were able to turn in a solid effort throughout.
 We showed resilience and teamwork, while also competing hard.
-We stayed discipline to create our share of scoring chances, but just couldn’t put home the equalizer.”
+We stayed disciplined to create our share of scoring chances, but just couldn’t put home the equalizer.”

 Following the Xaverian game, the Red & Black went on hiatus for the holidays, but once the schedule resumed against aforementioned Arlington it was worth the wait.